hundredrabbits/thebook/north_pacific_logbook.md

 Today, as Anja from Robusta would say, we are being tossed around like a soba.
 The weather caught up, and we are getting some good waves and gusts of wind.
 Our speed is good, carrying us rapidly toward our goal.
 The wind is supposed to come from of the northeast tonight.
 The system will also leave behind a few 'bald spots' of wind in the area, some of which we may not be able to avoid.
 Going north is difficult, as we don't want to end up in one of the larger 'bald spots' later.
 We've only got a few degrees left to do in that direction.
 Currently, we're at the latitude of Cape Disappointment, north of the Columbia river in Washington.
 Ah, Cape Disappointment, lying north of Cape Expectation.
 Another bumpy grey day awaits use today.

 ##### 0600
-We make kuromame kiri mochi (rice cake with black soybeans) with kimchi and soft tofu for lunch.
+We make kuromame [kiri mochi](#kirimochi) (rice cake with black soybeans) with kimchi and soft tofu for lunch.
 I should have bought more of this mochi stuff.
 Because it's sliced thinly, it cooks fast, and has a nice texture and taste.
 The company making it is called "usagi mochi" (rabbit rice cakes), their logo features an illustration of two rabbits pounding mochi, it's too perfect.

 We continue with our readings of *Cyberiad*, an activity we always look forward to, where we wander into the imagination of another, offering some respite from our own as we spend plenty of time in our own heads.
 We've done a lot of thinking in this trip, now we need to start doing.
 Our thinking quotas have been spent.

 ##### 1030
-I make *soumen (wheat noodles) with a lentil sauce* (see recipes) and serve it with a sweet potato I found.
+I make [soumen with a lentil sauce](#soumenredlentil) and serve it with a sweet potato I found.
 It had fallen out of the basket where I store them.
 I'm happy I found it now rather than later, rotten and oozing in the bilge.
 There are few smells worse than that of a rotten potato.
 Later, we share our “1,389 km (750 nm) to Vancouver Island Yebisu” (beer) as I continue to read *Cyberiad*.

 Pino isn't driving itself today, Devine is on-watch, keeping us on course.
 He's sitting in the companionway stairs, and I'd prefer he stay up there as he is farting up a storm—as am I, actually.
 Not sure what it is we ate that is causing it, but it does not stop.